• Skip to primary navigation

 sicilian caponata in a glass bowl

-Some recipes compare caponata to ratatouille, and some recipes make it in the same manner, but it’s not really caponata when it’s cooked stovetop.
+Some recipes compare eggplant caponata to a Sicilian version of ratatouille, and some recipes make it in the same manner, but it’s not really caponata when it’s cooked stovetop.
 When it comes to Sicilian Cuisine, you won’t often find garlic cloves or onion in Sicilian Caponata as their flavors tend to overpower the rest of the ingredients.
-I also prefer the fuller flavor of roasted red peppers to that of red bell peppers.
+I also prefer roasted red peppers’ fuller flavor to red bell peppers.

-Just remember, you’ll find as many different Caponata recipes as there are Italian Grandmothers.
+Just remember, you’ll find as many different versions of Caponata as there are Italian Grandmothers.
+Caponata is a staple of Sicilian Cuisine.

 ingredients to make recipe

-Let’s start by gathering the ingredients we need to make Sicilian Caponata.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+Let’s start by gathering the ingredients we need to make my traditional Eggplant Caponata recipe.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.